-3.24 Noise at Work
+Noise at Work 3.24

-Unite will assess all processes and operations carried out so as to ensure that the requirements of the Control of Noise at Work Regulation 2005 are complied with.
-The Noise at Work Procedure identifies what needs to be in place in order to assess noise levels and where the noise levels exceed the actions levels specified in the regulations, appropriate arrangements will be put in place to ensure that no employee or others affected by the work activity are subjected to conditions which could cause harm.
+Unite will assess all processes and operations carried out to ensure that the requirements of the Control of Noise at Work Regulation 2005 are complied with.
+The Noise at Work Procedure identifies what needs to be in place to assess noise levels and where the noise levels exceed the actions levels specified in the regulations, appropriate arrangements will be put in place to ensure that no employee or others affected by the work activity are subjected to conditions which could cause harm.

 Hearing protection will be made available on the site/workplace for any operations where it is not practicable to reduce the noise levels to a safe limit - in line with the action levels specified in the Noise at work regulations.
-A 'when and how to use hearing protection guidance sheet' provides useful information for when protection is required and how to wear it.
+A 'when and how to use hearing protection guidance sheet' provides useful information for when protection is required and how to wear it